woossi0/suite/docs/usermanual/source/processing/wpsclient/index.rst

         }
     });

 The intersection process has an ``output`` method which we use to get a handle that we can pass as input to the buffer process.
-The rest of the code block is equivalent to the configuration for the ``JTS:splitPolygon`` example above.
+The rest of the code block is equivalent to the configuration for the ``geo:splitPolygon`` example above.

 Processes with multiple outputs